DingXiaoH/RepVGG/README.md

             #   ......
             outputs = model(samples)                        #   Your original code
             if type(outputs) is dict:
                 #   A training-time RepVGGplus outputs a dict.
-The entrys are:
+The items are:
                     #   'main':     the output of the final layer
                     #   '*aux*':    the output of auxiliary classifiers
                     #   'L2':       the custom L2 regularization term